Secured loans

 • Your overall finances: Debts, credit history, and income stability.

-• Loan-to-value ratio (LTV): A lower LTV usually means a better rate.
+• Loan-to-value ratio (LTV): A lower LTV, meaning you borrow relative to your property’s value, usually means a better rate.

-Some lenders specialise in more complex cases, including self-employed landlords or those with credit challenges.
+Some lenders specialise in more complex cases, including self-employed landlords or those with credit challenges, and may offer a charge loan, such as a second charge loan, depending on your equity.

 Example Scenario